Join Today

 I do believe that Wisconsin has a wonderful cycling community that encompasses all levels and ages.
 I think one of the difficulties we face is that cycling isn’t as popular (or welcome) in the US as it is in many other countries.
 Drivers don’t know (or care) how to pass cyclists safely on the road.
 It’s super important to me to use our platform at The Bread Pedalers to not only spread the word about the sport and get more people on bikes, but to educate drivers on how to safely pass and be aware of cyclists on the road.
 Perhaps this will be the perfect collaboration with The Wisconsin Bike Fed.

 This article was originally published in the 2024 Bike Fed Ride Guide.
-All Bike Fed members receive a print copy, delivered right to their address of choice, each spring.
-Join/renew today to support cycling in Wisconsin and receive our next copy in 2025!
+All active Bike Fed members receive a print or digital copy each spring.
+Join/renew today to support cycling in Wisconsin and receive our next issue in 2025!

-Bonus article about the 2024 Boise Twilight Criterium, highlighting Skylar’s continued success!
+2024 Boise Twilight Criterium recap highlighting Skylar’s continued success!

 Feature photo at top: Skylar Schneider.
 Photo by Peter DiAntoni.